cloner80/deepseek_rag/README.md

 4. Using the Chat Interface

-The chatbot runs on Gradio and will open a browser window at:
+The chatbot runs on Gradio and you need to enter this url in a browser window:

 http://127.0.0.1:7860